Duggireddy-Reddy-Prasanna/duggireddy-reddy-prasanna.github.io/_pages/cv.md

 ---

 ---
-For a pdf version of my resume, please drop an email at my above email address!
+To request a PDF version of my résumé, please contact me via email at the address listed above.

 ---